jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 ## Software Engineering Problems
 Software Engineering addresses vaguely defined problems with fuzzier scope/domain that do tend to change over time.
 These problems are too complex for proofs, but tend to rely upon testing to gain confidence that they solve customer problems.
-I'm specifically thinking of applications that paying customers request and pay for.
+I'm specifically thinking of applications that customers request and pay for.

 A Computer Science degree creates a good foundation, but a degree alone is insufficient for Software Engineering.
 **The degree is not the end of your education, it's the beginning.**